TSR, Inc.: TSR Hobbies, Inc. (1975–1983)

 During this era, there were a number of competitors and unofficial supplements to D&D published, arguably in violation of TSR's copyright, which many D&D players used alongside the TSR books.
 Among these were the Arduin Grimoire, the Manual of Aurenia, and variants such as Warlock and Tunnels & Trolls.
 TSR regarded these very warily, and in cases where they felt their trademarks were being misused, they issued cease-and-desist letters.
 More often than not, this legal posturing resulted in only slight changes to competitors' works, but caused significant animosity in the community.

 In 1979, TSR signed a contract with Random House with unusual terms.
 In most deals between publishers and distributors, publishers are paid directly based on books sold downstream by the distributor to bookstores.
 In TSR's contract, however, Random House would loan money to TSR as an advance upon shipment of product from TSR to Random House, a loan equivalent to 27.3% of the suggested retail price.
 The arrangement was mutually beneficial at first: TSR could acquire money up front to fund their work, and not have to worry about immediate sales.
 Many of TSR's products had consistent sales over time, and the loans allowed the company to recoup the investment immediately and use the funds to make more books.
 Returns were generally low, leading to Random House's confidence in TSR.
-The arrangement would cause trouble later in the 1990s, however.
+However, the arrangement would cause trouble later in the 1990s.

 Gygax granted exclusive rights to Games Workshop to distribute TSR products in the United Kingdom, after meeting with Ian Livingstone and Steve Jackson.
 Games Workshop printed some original material and also printed their own versions of various D&D and AD&D titles in order to avoid high import costs.
-When TSR could not reach an agreement with Games Workshop regarding a possible merger, TSR created a subsidiary operation in the UK, TSR Hobbies UK Ltd, in 1980.
-Gygax hired Don Turnbull to head up the operation, which would expand into continental Europe during the 1980s.
+TSR was unable to reach an agreement with Games Workshop regarding a possible merger, so the company created the subsidiary TSR Hobbies UK Ltd, in 1980.
+Gygax hired Don Turnbull to lead the subsidiary, which would expand into continental Europe during the 1980s.
 TSR UK published a series of modules and the original Fiend Folio.
 TSR UK also produced Imagine magazine for 31 issues.